BERTphone: Phonetically-Aware Encoder Representations for Utterance-Level Speaker and Language Recognition: Analysis

-While utterance-level LR and SR appear similar as classification problems on speech, one would expect different features to be discriminative for each task.
-Inspired by ELMo \cite{peters2018deep}, we learn global, softmax-normalized, scalar weights $s_{\ell}$ for each layer:
+While utterance-level SR and LR are both classification problems on speech, one would expect different features to be discriminative for each task.
+Instead of multi-tasking to induce a balance of features in the last layer, one could instead learn to take a linear combination of features across layers.
+Inspired by ELMo \cite{peters2018deep}, we train the {\TaskSys{}} to instead use a global, softmax-normalized set of learned weights $s_{\ell}$ to pool representations over the $L = 12$ layers.

-Since each $\vec{h}^{\text{ASR}}_{t,\ell}$ is layer-normalized by SAN-CTC, we interpret the weights without rescaling.
-In Figure~\ref{fig:feat_attn}, we see that the SR model largely assigns its weight to the earlier hidden layers while LR uses representations over all layers.
-This matches the intuition that SR uses lower-level features (qualities like pitch and range), while LR additionally uses higher-level features (e.g., a language's preferred phonetic sequences).